rust-lang/rfcs/text/3127-trim-paths.md

 - `macro` - apply remappings to the expansion of `std::file!()` macro.
 This is where paths in embedded panic messages come from
 - `diagnostics` - apply remappings to printed compiler diagnostics
-- `unsplit-debuginfo` - apply to remappings to debug information only when they are written to compiled executables or libraries, but not when they are in split files
+- `unsplit-debuginfo` - apply remappings to debug information only when they are written to compiled executables or libraries, but not when they are in split debuginfo files
 - `split-debuginfo` - apply remappings to debug information only when they are written to split debug information files, but not in compiled executables or libraries
 - `split-debuginfo-file` - apply remappings to the paths pointing to split debug information files.
 Does nothing when these files are not generated.
 - `object` - an alias for `macro,unsplit-debuginfo,split-debuginfo-file`.
 This ensures all paths in compiled executables or libraries are remapped, but not elsewhere.